MANGA POST

 Does this person really get it, I wonder?

-While the best-hit storylines do capture the essence of an enthralling narrative, simply placing events of varying magnitudes along these peaks and valleys doesn't inherently make the story interesting.
 Thinking of these highs and lows merely in terms of the scale of incidents or events can lead to self-indulgent works by the author.
 Hidden within these peaks and valleys is another layer of significance that goes beyond just the size of the events.

 Beyond the size of events, there's another crucial meaning hidden in the peaks and valleys of a story.
 If you grasp what that is, you can gain the power to freely manipulate the narrative, transcending the "Law of Myth".